Flowdalic/xeps/draft-ietf-kitten-sasl-ht/draft-ietf-kitten-sasl-ht-01-SNAPSHOT.md

 This specification describes the family of Hashed Token (HT) Simple Authentication and Security Layer (SASL) {{RFC4422}} mechanisms, which enable a proof-of-possession-based authentication scheme.
 The HT mechanism is designed to be used with short-lived, exclusively ephemeral tokens, called SASL-HT tokens, and allow for quick, one round-trip re-authentication of a previous session.

-Further properties of the HT mechanism are 1) hash agility, 2) mutual authentication, and 3) support for channel binding.
+Further properties of the HT mechanism are 1) hash agility, 2) mutual authentication, 3) support for channel binding, and 4) the optional exchange of authenticated key/value pairs.

+The ability to include arbitrary key/value pairs allows the initiator and responder to negotiate session parameters or exchange context-specific data concurrently with the authentication exchange, with cryptographic guarantees regarding their integrity and authenticity.
+An example use case for these key/value pairs is transmitting a downgrade protection hash of the initially offered SASL mechanisms and channel-binding types (see {{XEP-0474}}).

-Clients should to request SASL-HT tokens from the server after being authenticated using a "strong" SASL mechanism like SCRAM {{RFC5802}}.
+Clients should request SASL-HT tokens from the server after being authenticated using a "strong" SASL mechanism like SCRAM {{RFC5802}}.
 Hence a typical sequence of actions using HT may look like the following:

 ~~~